 - identifier: teaser_image

-type: FileYAML condenses the business intent without syntactic noise.
-Agents do not have to reconstruct nested PHP arrays and can secure changes more quickly against schema and linting.
+type: FileYAML captures the business intent without syntactic noise.
+Agents no longer have to reconstruct nested PHP arrays and can validate changes against schema and linting far more quickly.

 DataHandler as the only write path

-As soon as an agent modifies data in TCA-managed tables, it must not take the easiest route, but the correct one.
-In TYPO3, this route is called DataHandler.
-Workspaces, permissions, the reference index, and FAL relations are only processed correctly via this path.
-Direct QueryBuilder updates may look faster in the short term, but they cost integrity later on.
+As soon as an agent modifies data in TCA-managed tables, it must take the correct route rather than the easiest one.
+In TYPO3, that route is the DataHandler.
+Workspaces, permissions, the reference index, and FAL relations are only handled correctly along this path.
+Direct QueryBuilder updates may look quicker in the short term, but they cost you integrity later on.

 <?php